Dental Implants Campbell CA

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Dental implant placement is a team effort between a periodontist and a restorative dentist.
-Dr. Ueno, Dr. Chung or Dr. Litch performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Ueno, Dr. Chung, Dr. Litch and Dr. Bui performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis which should look and feel like your own natural tooth!